Gul Khan Nasir: Pakistan National Party

-In 1956, the "Usthman Gal" was merged into the Pakistan National Party which also included "Khudai Khidmatgar" from N.W.F.P, "Azaad Pakistan Party" from Punjab, "Sindh Mahaz" from Sindh and "Woror Pashtun" from the Pashtun dominated areas of Balochistan.
+In 1956, various political parties of West Pakistan including the "Usthman Gal" from Balochistan, "Khudai Khidmatgar" from N.W.F.P, "Azad Pakistan Party" from Punjab, "Sindh Mahaz" from Sindh and "Woror Pashtun" from the Pashtun dominated areas of Balochistan were merged into the Pakistan National Party.
 In this way, the Pakistan National Party emerged as the largest Left-Wing Political Party in West Pakistan.

 National Awami Party

-In 1957, the PNP merged with Maulana Bhashani's Awami League to form the National Awami Party.
+In 1957, the PNP merged with the East Pakistani politician Maulana Bhashani's Awami League to form the National Awami Party as a nationwide political force.
 It was the principal opposition party to the military regime for much of the late 1950s and mid-1960s.
-The party split in 1969 into two factions; the head of one faction remained in newly-formed Bangladesh, while the remaining faction became the principal opposition party to the rule of Pakistan's Prime Minister Zulfiqar Ali Bhutto.
-The party was outlawed by the Pakistani government in 1975 and much of its leadership was subsequently imprisoned for alleged anti-state activities.
+The party split in 1969 into two factions; the head of one faction remained in newly-formed Bangladesh, while the remaining faction became the principal opposition party in the country after the 1970 Pakistani general election.
+The party was outlawed by Zulfikar Ali Bhutto's government in 1975 and much of its leadership was subsequently imprisoned.

 1958–1960

-During this period of Ayub Khan's rule, most of the Baloch leadership including Ghaus Bakhsh Bizenjo, Gul Khan Nasir and Faiz Muhammad Yousafzai were arrested on different charges.
-They were imprisoned in Quetta's Quli Camp which was famous for the inhumane torture of its prisoners.
-There the Baloch Leaders were subjected to different kinds of torture.
-They were hung upside down from their feet and beaten, not allowed to sleep for days, laid face-down on the floor while soldiers jumped on their backs with army boots.
+During this period of Ayub Khan's rule, most of the leadership including Ghaus Bakhsh Bizenjo, Gul Khan Nasir and Faiz Muhammad Yousafzai were arrested on different charges.
+They were imprisoned in Quetta's Quli Camp.
 By the time he was released, Gul Khan couldn't even walk straight.

 This was a very important period for the politics of Balochistan because it was in those years that the young and dynamic Sardar Ataullah Khan Mengal and Nawab Khair Bakhsh Marri entered Balochistan's political scene.
 It was also during that period that Nawab Akbar Khan Bugti was sacked from his position as the Minister of State for Interior of Pakistan and arrested.
 As a result of this, he also joined the NAP.